Greece has ratified all major anti-bribery and anti-corruption international conventions:

-Next to the aforementioned enhanced role of the public prosecutor, the new GPPC describes the role and competencies of the financial crime prosecutor and the anti-corruption prosecutors.
-Unlike the British SFO, neither the anti-corruption prosecutors nor the financial crime prosecutor are a special prosecuting authority; they are prosecutors of the first and second instance with specific duties and competences.
-Furthermore, the terms “financial crime” and “corruption” are not legally defined in the penal code.
-There is, however, next to the sociological approach, a procedural approach of each of these terms described in Articles 33-36 of the penal procedure code (GPPC).
-Articles 33- 34 of the GPPC describe the scope of the prosecutor of financial crime and Articles 35- 36 the scope of the anti-corruption prosecutor.
+Next to the aforementioned enhanced role of the public prosecutor, the new GPPC described for the period from 1 July 2019 until 6 November 2020 the role and competencies of the financial crime prosecutor and the anti-corruption prosecutors.
+Unlike the British SFO, neither the anti-corruption prosecutors nor the financial crime prosecutors have been a special prosecuting authority; they were prosecutors of the first and second instance with specific duties and competences.
+Furthermore, the terms “financial crime” and “corruption” were not legally defined in the penal code.
+There was, however, next to the sociological approach, a procedural approach of each of these terms described in Articles 33-36 of the penal procedure code (GPPC).
+Articles 33- 34 of the GPPC described the scope of the prosecutor of financial crime and Articles 35- 36 the scope of the anti-corruption prosecutor.

 Anti-corruption legislation covers an extensive scope of passive and active bribery in the public and private sector, such as: passive and active bribery of public servants (Article 235, 236 of the Penal Code- GPC) and judges (Article 237 of the GPC); trading in influence (Article 237A of the GPC); active and passive bribery in the private sector (Article 396 of the GPC); several aspects of active and passive bribery of voters and political officials in national and communal elections (Article 159, 159A, and 165 of the GPC); active and passive bribery of foreign officials according to the OECD anti-bribery convention; active and passive bribery in sport (Article 132 of Law No 2725/1999); and active and passive bribery of national or EU officials against the financial interest of the European Union (Law 2803/2000).